BSI-Bund/secvisogram/README.md

 To start a new document after saving, click the "New" button.
 Alternatively, click the "Open" button to select and load a local file.

-When leaving a view without saving, e.g. clicking on another application tab or reloading the application, a warning is displayed, and the user must confirm prior to leaving the page.
+When leaving a view without saving, e.g. reloading the application, a warning is displayed, and the user must confirm prior to leaving the page.

 ### Form Editor